Koninklijke Philips N.V. – Annual report – 31 December 2025

 Tax risks on general and specific service agreements and licensing agreements

-Due to the centralization of certain activities (such as research and development, IT and group Functions), costs are also centralized.
+Due to the centralization of certain activities (such as Research & Development, IT and group Functions), costs are also centralized.
 As a consequence, these costs and/or revenues must be allocated to the beneficiaries, i.e., the various Philips entities.
 For that purpose, service contracts such as intra-group service agreements and licensing agreements are signed with a large number of group entities.
 Tax authorities review these intra-group service and licensing agreements, and may reject the implemented intra-group charges.
-Furthermore, buy in/out situations in the case of (de)mergers could affect the cost allocation resulting from the intra-group service agreements between countries.
+Furthermore, buy-in or -out situations in the case of (de)mergers could affect the cost allocation resulting from the intra-group service agreements between countries.
 The same applies to the specific service agreements.

 Tax risks due to disentanglements and acquisitions